Northwood, London: Culture and community

 A local residents' association and chamber of commerce joined forces in May 2010 calling for greater recognition of the area.
 In May 2011, the London Borough of Hillingdon announced Northwood Hills would receive £400,000 in funding for regeneration work.

 Sport

 The area is home to Northwood F.C. who play at Chestnut Avenue and play in the Isthmian League South Central Division as of the 2018/2019 season, Northwood Town Cricket Club also play at the same location in the Hertfordshire Cricket League.
 Northwood Cricket Club play at their Ducks Hill Road ground and are a club in the Saracens Hertfordshire Premier League.

-Local government

-Northwood was part of the ancient parish of Ruislip and became part of the Ruislip-Northwood Urban District in 1904.
-The urban district was abolished in 1965 and merged with others to become part of the London Borough of Hillingdon in Greater London.
-Northwood has three elected local Councillors: Cllr Scott Seaman-Digby (first elected 1998), Cllr Richard Lewis (first elected 2002) and Cllr Carol Melvin (first elected 2008).